Heart disease can be caused by gum disease

-Who did not brush their teeth twice a day were at increased risk of heart disease.
+Who did not brush thier teeth twice a week were at increased risk of heart disease.

 Scientists from the University of Bristol working with the Royal College of Surgeons in Ireland now suggest it is the Streptococcus bacteria – responsible for causing tooth plaque and gum disease – which may be to blame.
 Their work shows this bacteria, once let loose in the bloodstream, makes a protein known as PadA which forces platelets in the blood to stick together and clot.